 Agritourism is more popular than ever, projected to reach $117 billion in market value by 2027, according to Fortune Business Insights.

 While pumpkin patches, U-pick berries, hayrides and corn mazes are great ways to introduce folks to the farm (and generate additional revenue), these activities come with additional risks.

-Agritourism insurance protects visitors who come to your farm — and protects your farm in case visitors become ill or are injured on the premises.
-Agritourism insurance can be added to your insurance policy as an optional endorsement.
-It covers on-farm entertainment activities that are not considered part of regular farming business and may be excluded under your existing farm policy.
+Having an agritourism insurance policy protects your farm or ranch — and adds an additional measure of security in case visitors become ill or are injured on the premises.
+Agritourism insurance can be added to your insurance policy to cover on-farm entertainment activities that are not considered part of regular farming business and may be excluded under your existing farm or ranch insurance policy.

-Find an insurance agent who is familiar with agritourism and can answer questions about the type and amount of coverage you need.
+Find an insurance agent who is familiar with agritourism insurance and can answer questions about the type and amount of coverage you need.
 Keep your agent updated about changes to your agritourism operations.
 Adding (or eliminating) activities could change your coverage requirements.

 As part of maintaining your agritourism insurance policy, your insurer may require you to provide proof of appropriate farm signage, veterinary records, health department permits, and adequate health and safety equipment such as fire extinguishers and hand-washing stations.